Nigrita (bird)

 The nigritas, formerly called negrofinches, are small passerine birds belonging to the genus Nigrita in the estrildid finch family Estrildidae.
-There are four species which occur in forest, secondary growth and scrubland in West, Central and East Africa.
+There are four species which occur across the African tropical rainforest.

 They are 10-15 centimetres long.
 The bill is short and black and is fairly slender in some species.
 The colour of the plumage varies but all have a dark tail.
 The upperparts are grey or brown and the underparts are black, grey, white or reddish brown.
 The grey-headed nigrita and male pale-fronted nigrita have a black face and the white-breasted nigrita has a black cap.
 Nigritas have whistling or trilling songs and calls.

 They feed on insects, fruit and seeds.
 They often forage high in the treetops, usually alone or in pairs.

+Taxonomy

+The genus Negrita was introduced in 1843 by the English naturalist Hugh Edwin Strickland as a replacement name for Aethiops.
+Strickland had introduced the genus Aethiops in 1841 in the combination Aethiops canicapillus for the grey-headed nigrita.
+The name Aethiops was pre-occupied as it had been used earlier in 1841 by William Martin for a genus of monkeys.
+The type species is Aethiops canicapillus Strickland, by monotypy.
+The genus name Negrita is from Modern Latin negritus meaning "black".